shadoof/saying/README.md

 ### *The code is saying[.js]*
 This is a dynamic version (which will be further developed) of a piece first published in *Run Run Run* (ed.
-Nick Monfort, New York: Bad Quarto, 2025, p.
+Nick Montfort, New York: Bad Quarto, 2025, p.
 8).
 It loads its minimal text-generating code as its own supply text.
 In the <code>node.js</code> version, the JavaScript file itself is loaded locally.
 At the moment, this version uses a copy of text for the two generating functions of the code module, as displayed here:

 ```
 function saying (whatIAmGenerating) {